sbadillo/neural-networks-dogbreed/README.md

 ## Project Definition and Motivation

 This project implements state-of-the art Convolutional Neural Network (CNN) models for object classification in images.
-Specifically, it aims to identify dogs and estimate the breed from a provided image.
-We build this application to demonstrate how modern deep learning techniques have evolved to solve real-world problems historically achievable only by humans.
+Specifically, it aims to predict a dog's breed from an image.
+We build this application to demonstrate how artificial intelligence has evolved to solve real-world problems historically achievable only by humans.

 The final product can be divided into two sections:

 - A front-end user interface providing a simple workflow for the a user to upload an image.
 - An python back-end which implements machine learning algorithms, making all computations available to the frontend through a RESTful API.

-Limits:

-Even though our main purpose is that of breed identification for the human's best friend, we let the our implementation apply prediction directly to human faces as well.
-We expand then our algorithm to perform human face identification, adding an amusing functionality to the user's experience.

-Having set up the limits of our problem we can split our detection challenge into three main tasks

-1. Object detection for dogs.
-2. Object detection for humans (or human faces).
-3. Object detection for dog breed.

-Motivation:
+### Motivation:

 Artificial vision have fascinated humans for millennia.
 Throughout history, we have dreamed of artificial forms that are capable of making autonomous decisions and drastically increase our productivity.

 Up until contemporary history, visual object identification has been something that only intelligent life has been capable of doing.
 The human interest for vision systems continue today and have lead to an incredible research and advancement since the 60's [1].
 From autonomous driving to security applications, computer vision has become a key field of artificial intelligence.

 This project aims to demonstrate state-of-the-art techniques in computer vision.
 Applying modern models into a common-life task.
 Dog breed identification is difficult even in some cases for humans.
-We will see how computers are able to tackle this problem in a programmatically and objective way.
+We will see how computers are able to tackle the challenge in a programmatically and objective way.

+### Project scope:

+Even though our main purpose is that of breed identification for the human's best friend, we let our implementation do performs its breed prediction to human faces as well.
+This means that our our algorithm must be expanded in order to perform human face identification, adding an amusing functionality to the user's experience.

+Having set up these limits we can split our detection challenge into three **detection tasks**:

+1. Object detection for dogs.
+2. Object detection for humans (or human faces).
+3. Object detection for dog breed.

 ## Analysis